paulscherrerinstitute/datahub/Readme.md

 ```

-- If urls and backends are not specified in the command line arguments, sources utilize the default ones.
+- If urls and backends are not specified in the command line arguments, sources utilize  default ones.
 Default URLs and backends can be redefined by environment variables:
     - `<SOURCE>_DEFAULT_URL`
     - `<SOURCE>_DEFAULT_BACKEND`